Kolkir/mlcpp/classification_dlib/README.md

     net.clean(); // Clean some intermediate data which is not used for evaluation
     ```

-    It is impossible to define a combined with normalizer decision function for NN so you should do normalization of input data before evaluation manually.
+    It is impossible to define a combined with normalizer decision function for NN so you should do normalization of input data for evaluation manually.
 Evaluation of NN also can be done as a simple function call, but its decision function takes usually a batch(vector) of samples as argument in opposite to SVM decision function which takes only one sample for a call.
     ```cpp
     for (auto& ts : test_data)
         ts = normalizer(ts);